TDOE Announces Over $2M in Perkins Reserve Grant Awards – 2021-2022 Funding Supports Expansion and Alignment of CTE Education

 “Cannon County Schools is excited to have been chosen as a recipient for both the Secondary Perkins Reserve and the Regional Career Pathways Grants.
 This funding will allow Cannon County Schools to increase awareness of Career and Technical Education at the middle grades level by utilizing career exploration programs and enable the county to employ a dedicated middle grades teacher to ensure equity for all students,” commented Mrs. Crystal Kennedy, Cannon County Schools Career and Technical Education (CTE) Director.
 Another aspect of this funding is to expand our STEM pathway programs at both the high school and middle grades level by purchasing much needed industry-standard equipment, working with post-secondary institutions to offer industry certifications and course credit, as well as partnering with local and regional industry partners to host internships and Work Based Learning opportunities.

-For Tennessee Department of Education media inquiries, contact Edu.MediaInquiries@tn.gov (opens in a new window), and for local media inquiries, please contact Mr. William F. Curtis, Director of Cannon County Schools at 629-201-4801 Extension 10101 or at firstname.lastname@example.org for local Cannon County Schools information.
+For Tennessee Department of Education media inquiries, contact opens in a new windowEdu.MediaInquiries@tn.govcreate new email, and for local media inquiries, please contact Mr. William F. Curtis, Director of Cannon County Schools at 629-201-4801 Extension 10101 or at email@example.com new email for local Cannon County Schools information.